waqasbhatti/astrobase/README.md

 ### Other installation methods

-Or if you want to install optional dependencies as well:
+Or if you want to install the optional dependencies as well:

 ```bash
 (venv)$ pip install astrobase[all]